MCSPenguin/CivCorp/Bylaws.rst

 Organization
 ================================================================================

-1. At every meeting of stockholders, the Chairman of the Board of Directors, shall act as chairman.
+1. At every meeting of stockholders, the Chairman of the Board of Directors shall act as chairman.
 If a Chairman has not been appointed or is absent, a chairman of the meeting chosen by a majority in interest of the stockholders, present in person or by proxy, shall act as chairman.

-2. The Board of Directors shall be entitled to make rules for the conduct of meeting of stockholder as it shall deem necessary or convenient.
+2. The Board of Directors shall be entitled to make rules for the conduct of the meeting of stockholders as it shall deem necessary or convenient.
 Subject to to such rules, the chairman of the meeting shall have the right to prescribe such rules.